therevoman/docker-postfix/README.md

 $RELAYHOST_PASSWORD = An (optional) login password for the relay server
 $MYNETWORKS = allow domains from per Network ( default 127.0.0.0/8,10.0.0.0/8,172.16.0.0/12,192.168.0.0/16 )
 $ALLOWED_SENDER_DOMAINS = domains sender domains
+$MASQUERADED_DOMAINS = domains where you want to masquerade internal hosts
 ```
 ### `HOSTNAME`